mythril-forge/homebrew-classes/warlock/invocations/invocations-misty-visions.md

 ### Misty Visions
+You know the *silent image* spell, and it doesn't count against the number of spells that you can know.
-You can cast *silent image* at will, without expending a spell slot.
+You can cast this spell at its lowest level without expending a spell slot.

 <!--